babel/website/docs/setup.md

         <h4>Warning!</h4>
         <p>
           <a href="/blog/2015/10/29/6.0.0/">Babel 6 was just released!</a> This means that it might take some time for all possible integrations to upgrade.
 Make sure to check the compatibility of your chosen integration.
+          <br><b>Note:</b> Pre-6.x, Babel enabled certain transformations by default.
+However, Babel 6.x does not ship with any transformations enabled.
+You need to tell it what transformations to run.
         </p>
       </blockquote>
     </div>